Andrew Taylor (author): Biography

 His most recent books are historical novels as well as crime fiction.
 They explore different historical eras: Bleeding Heart Square, is set in the 1930s mainly in London (2008); The Anatomy of Ghosts (2010), set in eighteenth-century Cambridge; The Scent of Death, set in British New York, 1778–80; and its sequel, The Silent Boy (2014), during the French Revolution.

 The Ashes of London (2016) is set during and just after the Great Fire of 1666.
 It is the first of a series set in Restoration England.
 The paperback edition was made Waterstone's thriller of the month for two consecutive months through January and February 2017 and was the number one bestseller for eight weeks in The Times/Waterstones chart.
 In 2018 he published a sequel- The Fire Court, and the third of the series, The King's Evil, was released in March 2019.
-The fourth and fifth in the series are The Last Protector (2020) and The Royal Secret (2021).
+The series continued with The Last Protector (2020), The Royal Secret (2021) and The Shadows of London (2023).

 Andrew Taylor has also written a number of novellas with ghostly or other-worldly themes, originally as Kindle Singles.
-The first three have now been published in print form under the title Fireside Gothic.
+Three have been collected under the title Fireside Gothic (2016).

-He reviews in several publications, in particular the Spectator (whose crime fiction reviewer he was for ten years) and The Times.
+He has reviewed in many publications, in particular the Spectator (whose crime fiction reviewer he was for ten years) and The Times.
 He has also written short stories and articles on crime fiction.
-He has contributed the Grub Street column to The Author, the journal of the Society of Authors, since 2003.
-He also teaches fiction courses.
+He has contributed the Grub Street column to The Author, the journal of the Society of Authors 2003-21.
+He edited The Author 2004-06.
+He has also taught fiction courses for the Arvon Foundation and elsewhere.